5 Reasons Why Poured Concrete Walls Are Better

 Existing homes can install an interior waterproofing system to manage their water problem.
 Interior waterproofing consists of subsurface drain tile (pipes) pitched along with the depth of the footing.

 The drain tile is packed in stone, and the cove joint is covered with a drainboard and vapor barrier.
 The drain tile is pitched to a sump basket with a sump pump to discharge water away from the house.
-The floor is finally replaced with 3.5 inches of code-compliant concrete floor.
+The floor is finally replaced with 3.5 inches of a code-compliant concrete floor.

 Many companies will offer exterior waterproofing on existing homes.
 It’s not only intrusive but also expensive and will not last long.
 Why do homeowners have basement water leaks if exterior waterproofing is so excellent?